 Accenture Strategy conducted the largest-ever research initiative on zero-based thinking, which has evolved from a budgeting technique to an invaluable leadership tool that aligns the strategic priorities of the whole organization.

-With over 91 percent of zero-based budgeting (ZBB) programs having met or exceeded their targets—along with the need to fund growth and pivot to digital business models—it’s no wonder there’s so much talk about around zero-based mindset.
+With over 91 percent of zero-based budgeting (ZBB) programs having met or exceeded their targets—along with the need to fund growth and pivot to digital business models—it’s no wonder there’s so much talk about zero-based mindset.

 Only two percent of the companies surveyed had initiated ZBB before 2011.
 Since 2013, ZBB adoption has exponentially grown by 57 percent every year.
 Companies’ real-life experiences shed light on ZBB results, implementations, challenges—and what to expect next.